Material Assistance to People Living in Poverty – A Historical Overview and Current Trends

 The Breath of Relief program

-The Breath of Relief program has been in operation since 2015 and consists of two main components: (1) Rights Centers – community centers focused on the take-up of people’s social rights and the implementation of employment and community programs; (2) An intensive 2-year family support program that includes a flexible family budget and social worker intervention.
+The Breath of Relief program has been in operation since 2015.
+The program consists of two main components: (1) Rights Centers – community centers focused on the take-up of people’s social rights and the implementation of employment and community programs; (2) An intensive 2-year family support program that includes a flexible family budget and social worker intervention.

 The cost of this program is NIS 100 million a year.
-Each family participating in the program receives NIS 8,000 a year, allocated at the discretion of social workers and in consultation with the families.
+Each family participating in the program receives NIS 8,000 a year for various purposes, allocated at the discretion of social workers and in consultation with the families.